Marian Calabro: Corporate historian

 Calabro established a publishing firm, CorporateHistory.net, which produces printed and multimedia histories based on documentary research and oral history interviews.
 Calabro believes this sort of research and writing performs an important historical function: Often, the American dream is told through the stories of these businesses. ...
 Every company has crises, and naturally no company wants to trumpet its mistakes, but a good corporate history owns up to the crises and represents them as turning points and lessons learned.

 Her book on the Melwood Horticultural Training Center not only relates the 40-year history of a private agency serving adults with developmental disabilities, but includes reflections on running a nonprofit organization by her co-author, Melwood’s President Emeritus Earl Copus.

 Flying High Again outlines the key issues faced by the Plattsburgh Airbase Redevelopment Corporation (PARC) during the rapid and successful redevelopment of the Plattsburgh Air Force Base.
 Gilbert Duken, chairman of the Board of Directors, noted that he and other members of PARC "agreed that other communities facing similar circumstances might benefit from a written account of PARC’s experiences".

 According to the company website, several of their books have won Apex awards.

 For a book celebrating the fiftieth anniversary of Northwest Community Hospital in Arlington Heights, IL, the focus was on the individuals and groups who form the backbone of the hospital.
 "People are really at the heart of any organization," says Calabro.
 "We like to be able to tell their stories with lots of visuals that link the past to the present."
 Among the sources for this chronicle were newspaper clippings, board minutes, letters, historic artifacts, and architectural drawings.

 After writing a book for Pep Boys, Calabro appeared on The History Channel’s Modern Marvels series in “The Auto Store” (aired 10/5/2005), which included the story of Pep Boys and other auto-parts companies.

 Other clients of CorporateHistory.net include Advance Auto Parts, A. W. Hastings & Co., Clinton County ARC, Dominion Resources, M.C.
 Dean, Inc., The Clorox Company, and Towers Watson, for which it created a history book for internal use called Our Family Tree: The Towers Watson Story.

-Calabro is a graduate of Rutgers University, where she was in the first class of women admitted to Rutgers College and was elected to the Phi Beta Kappa Society.
+Calabro is a graduate of Rutgers University, where she was in the first class of women admitted to Rutgers College and was elected to Phi Beta Kappa society.
 A native of Kearny, New Jersey, she lives and works in Hasbrouck Heights, New Jersey.
 She has been quoted on business subjects by USA Today, the Washington Post, and other media.